Guam police: Checkpoints this weekend to catch intoxicated drivers

-The Guam Police Department’s Highway Patrol Division will be conducting DWI Checkpoints this weekend starting Friday.
+The Guam Police Department’s Highway Patrol Division will be conducting DWI checkpoints this weekend starting today.
 Roadways affected will be:

 • Marine Corps Drive from Hagåtña to Dededo